|Rabies Exposures and Animal Bite Investigations|

 |2009||52||45 raccoons, 5 foxes, 1 opossum, 1 cat|

-- Worcester County map of Laboratory Confirmed Rabid Animals found 2008-2012, click here..
+- Worcester County map of Laboratory Confirmed Rabid Animals found 2011-2016, click here.

-The Worcester County Health Department together with Worcester County Animal Control offers rabies clinics throughout the county.
-Call Animal Control at 410-632-1340 or our office at 410-352-3234 (or 410-641-9559 from Pocomoke) to ask about our upcoming clinics.
-The next round of clinics will be held in the spring 2014.
+• The Worcester County Health Department together with Worcester County Animal Control offers rabies clinics throughout the county.

-The cost per pet is $5 for Worcester County residents and $10 per pet for non residents.
+• The cost per pet is $5 for Worcester County residents and $10 per pet for non residents.
 Please bring proof of residency.
 Dogs must be on leashes and under the control of an adult.
 Cats and ferrets must be in carriers with air holes.
-If this is not your pet's first vaccination, please bring proof of previous vaccination.
+In order to receive a 3 year booster shot you must bring your pet’s previous vaccination certificate.